trishume/EmojiEngine/Readme.md

 - Renders the emoji front to back with depth testing to completely avoid overdraw.
 - Binary transparency by dropping fragments, no need for alpha blending.
 - Processes state updates entirely using linear iteration over JS typed arrays, so that even updating everything every frame in JS is fast.

+## License

+The code I wrote is released under the MIT license.
+The emoji data included is also under the MIT license from [here](https://github.com/iamcal/emoji-data).
+EmojiEngine also uses [twgl](https://github.com/greggman/twgl.js).